 How often have you heard your child yelling “Mum!
 Dad!
 I’m done!” from the toilet?
 Wouldn’t it be nice if they could wipe their own bottoms?
 Wait, what age is that again?

-What age should we start teaching our child?
+What age should we teach our child?

 Parents often find themselves in a bind when their little one is too old to be changed but not quite old enough to wipe their own bottom.
 So how do you know when the time is right?